2 September - 3 October 2026

 Join inLate nights and afters

-WED 10 SEP / WRITERS' NIGHT
+THU 10 SEP / WRITERS' NIGHT

 A late-night conversation with writers from theatre, film, TV and poetry on what Ntozake Shange did to the canon and what's been done with it since.